 As Beech residents will have seen in the last edition of Beech News, ash dieback has unfortunately arrived in Beech Recreation Ground, particularly in the copse.
-The Beech Village Hall Management Committee is seeking your feedback on the best way to deal with it.
+The Beech Village Hall Management Committee sought your feedback on the best way to deal with it.
+The end-September deadline for feedback has now passed.
+We’ll publish an update soon, but in the meantime please read on to find out more about the problem and potential solutions.

 Our dilemma is that we would like to preserve the affected trees for as long as possible, but on the other hand we must ensure public safety.
 Dead branches and limbs can fall unexpectedly, and potentially a whole tree could fall.
 Furthermore, the longer the diseased trees remain standing, the harder – and therefore the more expensive – it is to manage them.